-“Public charge” or the “public charge test” is used by immigrations officials to decide whether a person can enter the U.S. or is eligible to receive a Green Card (lawful permanent residence or “LPR” status).
+U.S. Citizenship and Immigration Services (USCIC) defines “public charge” as an individual who is likely at any time to become “primarily dependent on the government for subsistence, as demonstrated by either the receipt of public cash assistance for income maintenance, or institutionalization for long-term care at government expense.”
+A public charge test is used by immigration officials to decide whether a person can enter the U.S. or is eligible to receive lawful permanent residence or “LPR” status.
 When a noncitizen applies for LPR status or for a visa, they are subjected to an assessment of their life circumstances to determine if they are likely to become a public charge in the future.

 The public charge decision is based on several different factors.
 Called the “totality of circumstances” test, an immigration officer looks at the applicant’s age, health, family status, financial status, education and skills, and their affidavit of support (if they have one).
 The government must look at the person’s whole situation to decide if they are likely to depend on public programs in the future.